anacarlaalmeida-s/anacarlaalmeida-s/README.md

 ---

-I am recent pedagogic graduate and beginner in this developers' world .
+I am beginner in this developers' world.
 I started with very luck, as a scholarship holder of Cubos Academy.
 In soon these repositories will be full, I hope and I'll work for this.

 - 🌱 I’m currently learning about HTML, CSS, JS,  React at Front-end and Postgresql, Node.js at Back-end.